 - Made on or after the date you reach age 59½,

 - Made to a beneficiary or to your estate after your death, or

 - One that meets the requirements listed under First home under Exceptions in chapter 1 (up to a $10,000 lifetime limit).

 Non-qualified distributions.
-Non-qualified distributions are withdrawals which do not meet the requirements of a qualified distribution, and may be subjected to taxes or early withdrawal penalties.
+Non-qualified distributions are withdrawals which do not meet the requirements of a qualified distribution and may be subject to taxes or early withdrawal penalties.
 In many cases, non-qualified distributions will be taxed as ordinary income and be subjected to the 10% early withdrawal penalty.

 Exceptions to early withdrawal penalty (aka 10% penalty)